AhmetZamanis/KaggleStoreSales/ReportPart1.md

     taller distribution compared to normal, which likely means our residuals are packed tightly around zero (or possibly a non-zero value).
+  - The positive skew means the residuals distribution has a right tail, i.e. is skewed to the left.
+This likely means the model overpredicts more than it underpredicts, which is preferable.

 ### Backtesting / Historical forecasts